ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 This is a generalization of the ML model use case above, where the data can be any highly confidential data, such as health data about customers, payroll data about employees, future business plans, etc.
-An assessment of system integrity is made against a set of policies to evaluate the state of a system using attestations for the system requesting data.
+An assessment of system state is made against a set of policies to evaluate the state of a system using attestations for the system requesting data.
 Attestation is desired to prevent leaking data to compromised devices.